 Belgian vehicles: No

 From summer 2018 on foreign vehicles must register.
-The registration is mandatory and free of charge and valid for 3 years.
+The registration is mandatory, free of charge and valid for 3 years.
 (See below)

 Yes, are affected and need to get registered.

 However, vehicles registered abroad must be registered before entering the Brussels region.
 This is because the Belgian national vehicle database does not have the data about these vehicles.

 However, no new fine is payable until three months after the fine was sent.
 This allows you to take the necessary steps towards changing your vehicle or to changing your travel habits